Here we answer the most common questions about the LIBER conference.

-If you have a question which isn’t answered here, please email the LIBER office.
+Have a question which isn’t answered here?
+Please email the LIBER office.

 What are the key dates to be aware of?